-The COP watch dog should always be enabled in order to reset the MCU in case of a code runaway situation.
+- CAUTION: The COP watch dog should always be enabled in order to reset the MCU in case of a code runaway situation. - NOTE: It is always advisable to take additional precautions within the application software to trap such situations.

-No Clock at Power-On Reset
+11.6.2 No Clock at Power-On Reset